lrq3000/pyFileFixity/README.md

 - Todo: implement safety checks from Reed-Solomon Codes by Bernard Sklar : http://ptgmedia.pearsoncmg.com/images/art_sklar7_reed-solomon/elementLinks/art_sklar7_reed-solomon.pdf

-- Maybe todo: implement reed-solomon extension supporting insertions and deletions of characters in a message block (but it may not be very useful in our case, since mediums usually cannot insert nor delete characters...).
+- Maybe todo: implement reed-solomon extension supporting insertions and deletions of characters in a message block (but it may not be very useful in our case, since mediums usually cannot insert nor delete characters...
+Should first see if storage mediums can be phase distortion channels or not.).

 - NOTTODO: faster decoder, implement the Euclidian decoder instead of Berlekamp-Massey.
 They are both equivalent.
 However, Euclidian decoder could be implemented if there could be some significant gain (speedup or correction capacity).
 See "Efficient algorithms for decoding Reed-Solomon codes with erasures", by Todd Matee https://mthsc.clemson.edu/misc/MAM_2014/bmj9b.pdf, see also 2tn decoder of Blahut: Blahut, Richard E. "A universal Reed-Solomon decoder."
 IBM Journal of Research and Development 28.2 (1984): 150-158. http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.84.2084&rep=rep1&type=pdf and for a simple introduction to the euclidian algo (in fact it's called Sugiyama Algorithm for Solving Key Equation): http://web.ntpu.edu.tw/~yshan/BCH_decoding.pdf
 Inversion-less berlekamp-massey in MatLab: https://groups.google.com/forum/message/raw?msg=comp.dsp/5BNwkCcvFbU/9duaEwX9sSAJ